 In our case at Buffer, this could be someone who’s searching for “scheduling social media” or “social media management” tools.

-4. Schedule your updates for the next day
+4. Schedule your posts for the next day

 When it comes to the amount of what to post, we’re grateful for the research and advice that others have put together on ideal frequency of all the social networks.

-Here are some best practices.
+Although each business/creator is unique, here are some suggestions for how often you should post on the platforms you are active on.
 I’d highly encourage you to test and experiment with what works best for you!